hashicorp/terraform/website/source/docs/providers/aws/r/dynamodb_table.html.markdown

     projects only the keys specified in the _non_key_attributes_ parameter.
 * `non_key_attributes` - (Optional) Only required with *INCLUDE* as a projection type; a list of attributes to project into the index.
-For each attribute listed, you need to make sure that it has been defined in the table object.
+These do not need to be defined as attributes on the table.

 For `global_secondary_index` objects only, you need to specify `write_capacity` and `read_capacity` in the same way you would for the table as they have separate I/O capacity.

+### A note about attributes

+Only define attributes on the table object that are going to be used as:

+* Table hash key
+* Table range key
+* LSI or GSI hash key
+* LSI or GSI range key

+The DynamoDB API expects attribute structure (name and type) to be passed along when creating or updating GSI/LSIs or creating the initial table.
+In these cases it expects the Hash / Range keys to be provided; because these get re-used in numerous places (i.e the table's range key could be a part of one or more GSIs), they are stored on the table object to prevent duplication and increase consistency.
+If you add attributes here that are not used in these scenarios it can cause an infinite loop in planning.

 ## Attributes Reference